jasonsi1993/jasonsi1993/README.md

 - 👋 Hi, I’m @jasonsi1993
 - 👀 I’m interested in anything deep-learning
-- 🌱 I’m currently a learning deep-learning compiler engineer
+- 🌱 I’m currently a AI compiler engineer
 - 💞️ I’m looking to collaborate on small projects that targets solving day to day problems
 - 📫 How to reach me jasonsi1993@gmail.com